ovotech/datastore4s/docs/Operations.md

 ## Transaction Support

-Any datastore operation can be wrapped within a transaction returning another DatastoreOperation.
+Any datastore operation can be wrapped within a transaction.
 For example:

 ```scala
 def transactionalPersist(entity1: TypeOne, entity2: TypeTwo): DatastoreOperation[(TypeOne, TypeTwo, Mapping)]=